Jason Jackson (fighter): Bellator Welterweight champion

 Jackson fought for the Bellator Welterweight World Championship against reigning champion Yaroslav Amosov on November 17, 2023, at Bellator 301.
 In an upset, Jackson was able to stuff all of Amosov's takedowns and proceeded to knock him out with uppercuts in the third round, being the first person to defeat Amosov ever.

 Jackson was scheduled to face 2023 PFL welterweight champion Magomed Magomedkerimov in a 3 round non-title crossover fight on February 24, 2024, at PFL vs. Bellator.
 However, Magomedkerimov withdrew due to injury in January 2024 and was replaced by Ray Cooper III, with the bout taking place at a catchweight of 182 pounds.
 Jackson dominated the bout with leg kicks and eventually won by technical knockout due to ground and pound in the second round.

 Jackson faced Ramazan Kuramagomedov on June 22, 2024, at Bellator Champions Series 3.
 He lost the bout and championship by unanimous decision.

 Professional Fighters League

 On February 11, 2025, the promotion officially revealed that Jackson will join the 2025 PFL Welterweight Tournament.

 Jackson faced Andrey Koreshkov in a welterweight bout at the 2025 PFL World Tournament: First Round at PFL 1 on April 3, 2025.
 He won the fight via a technical submission due to a rear-naked choke in the second round.

 In the semifinals, Jackson faced Thad Jean at PFL 5 (2025) on June 12, 2025.
 He lost the back-and-forth bout via split decision.

+Most Valuable Promotions

+Jackson was scheduled to face Lorenz Larkin at MVP MMA 1 on May 16, 2026.
+However, Larkin pulled out due to an injury and was replaced by Jefferson Creighton.
+Jackson won the fight by knockout early in the first round.